-Under a spell of infatuation and the potential that things would improve, I began to settle into a lifestyle that was both comfortable and desirable to not only myself, but the outside world.
+Under a spell of infatuation and the potential that things would improve, I began to settle into a lifestyle that was both comfortable and desirable not only myself but the outside world.
 Completely engulfed in co-habitative bliss, the sweet outweighed the sour in a lot of ways.
 Saturday mornings spent at the local farmers market, long romantic walks through the aisles of HomeSense and NASCAR Sundays curled up on the couch that took months to pick out.
 I always held on to the fact that this person really understood who I was and he knew how to make me happy.
 Our mutual love for fine wine and Turkish cotton towels were always the good that came with the bad.
-In my la la land of dodging flags and making mason jar salads, I became quite good at justifying his belittling and disrespectful actions towards not only myself, but to my undeserving family and friends.
-Making excuses for someone else’s behaviour became my full time job.
+In my la la land of dodging flags and making mason jar salads, I became quite good at justifying his belittling and disrespectful actions towards not only myself but to my undeserving family and friends.
+Making excuses for someone else’s behaviour became my full-time job.
 Where is HR when you need them?
-I could really use a raise, a harassment order and a stern slap in the face!

-A lemon by most people’s definition is bitter, sour and at times, even a little bit sweet.
-As a woman, my natural instinct when life hands me a dilapidated lemon, is to bring it back to life by being an overly nurturing door mat (apparently).
-Funny that a person who gave themselves the nickname of a detoxifying fruit, would also be the person who could benefit from said detox the most. (actually more like a lobotomy if we’re being really honest).
-Not ever having a substance abuse problem personally, it was hard for me to understand the need to black out my emotions on a fairly regular basis, but as I watched one of my decorative planters being thrown off the balcony of our apartment and into the side of a van in a drunken, unnecessary rage, I realized that my lemon wasn’t only sour, it was completely rotted from the inside out.
+A lemon by most people’s definition is bitter, sour, and at times, even a little bit sweet.
+As a woman, my natural instinct when life hands me a dilapidated lemon is to bring it back to life by being an overly nurturing doormat (apparently).
+Funny that a person who gave themselves the nickname of a detoxifying fruit, would also be the person who could benefit from said detox the most.
+Not ever having a substance abuse problem personally, it was hard for me to understand the need to blackout my emotions on a fairly regular basis, but as I watched one of my decorative planters being thrown off the balcony of our apartment and into the side of a van in a drunken, unnecessary rage, I realized that my lemon wasn’t only sour, it was completely rotted from the inside out.

-As I tried to piece together the remnants of what was left of my mind, body and soul, the whole situation unfortunately took a turn for the worse when shit started hitting the preverbal fan like a grotesque murder scene out of a Quinton Tarantino movie.
-Having a gut feeling verses knowing the cold hard facts, unfortunately doesn’t change the outcome of your emotional state, but it does make you feel less like a crazy person.
+As I tried to piece together the remnants of what was left of my self-esteem, the whole situation, unfortunately, took a turn for the worse when shit started hitting the fan like a grotesque murder scene out of a Quinton Tarantino movie.
+Having a gut feeling versus knowing the cold hard facts, unfortunately, doesn’t change the outcome of your emotional state, but it does make you feel less like a crazy person.